-10 Day Irish Road Tour 2024
+10 Day Irish Road Tour 2027

 Day 1

 We begin our Irish Road Tour with a panoramic tour of Dublin.
 Some of the highlights include O’Connell Street and the GPO, The Custom House, Trinity College, Christ Church, St Patricks Cathedral and Áras an Uachtaráin (residence of our President).
 We head out of Dublin to visit Newgrange for a guided tour of this prehistoric monument that predates the Pyramids.
-Overnight in Co.
-Cavan.
+Overnight in Dublin.

 Day 2